How to edit and grade writing | Grading high school papers

 7. Be Flexible and Fair

 What happens when you find mistakes in the final draft?
-As a rule, don’t penalize students for mistakes they weren’t told about earlier in the editing process.
+As a rule, don’t penalize students for mistakes you didn’t point out earlier in the editing process.
 If you happened to miss something during parent editing (and therefore failed to bring it to your teen’s attention), he can only assume what he’s written is correct.

 Let’s say, for example, that you didn’t catch an awkwardly written sentence in an earlier draft—but it jumps out at you in the final.
-As you’re grading, you might let that one slide.
+As you grade the paper, you might let that one slide.
 Point out the error, certainly, but assure him you’re not penalizing him for your earlier oversight.
 Kids always appreciate fairness!

-On the other hand, if he’s simply careless with spelling or punctuation, or he writes a sentence fragment when he clearly knows better, you’re within your rights to deduct points accordingly.
+On the other hand, if he simply shows carelessness with spelling or punctuation, or he writes a sentence fragment when he clearly knows better, you’re within your rights to deduct points accordingly.

 Finally, if you’ve discussed the paper and identified ways to improve it—and the final draft reflects many positive changes—give full points whenever possible (along with kudos, of course!).